ramirocadavid/ramirocadavid.github.io/project-happy-walrus.markdown

 To train the app's underlying models, we selected a Faster R-CNN detection pipeline with a different network architectures using TensorFlow Object Detection API in Docker to quickly experiment with these different configurations.

-Faster R-CNN with a ResNet101 feature extractos gave the best combination of mAP and inference time.
+Faster R-CNN with a ResNet101 feature extractor gave the best combination of mAP and inference time.

 ![Models results](/assets/images/resnet101.png)